 Don't be too pushy

-Avoid the hard sell and just try and get to know people.
+Avoid the hard sell and try and get to know people.
 Only bring up the subject of your business if others ask the question.
 Only provide a business card if the right moment presents itself.
-Don't over-sell yourself or constantly talk about your services.
-It will be most off-putting and people will remember you for all the wrong reasons.
+Don't over-sell yourself or continuously talk about your services.
+It will be most off-putting, and people will remember you for all the wrong reasons.